Seongwon-Park/Machine-Learning_TermProject/README.md

 ## Part 1 : Customer churn prediction using classification Algorithm

-Tele customer churn prediction using GaussianNB, Decision Tree, and Logistic Regression model.
+* Tele customer churn prediction using GaussianNB, Decision Tree, and Logistic Regression model.
-And voting classifier to predict customer churn probability.
+* Voting classifier to predict customer churn probability.

 ## Part 2 : Selecting a country to invest in renewable energy facilities using clustering